Antique W. Watson & Sons Ltd – Edinburgh-H Brass Microscope – circa 1912, Cased

 – 10x magnification

-It’s also got four period objectives in total and a period Watson double turret which rotates freely with a nice positive feel as the objectives align to the viewing position.
-The objectives are as follows:
+It’s also got six period objectives in total and a triple turret which rotates with a positive feel as the objectives slot into their viewing positions.
+The objectives are mainly by Watson and Zeiss as follows:

-Overall therefore, the range of magnification available with this Watson ranges from about 50x with the lowest power lens combination, up to around 400x with the highest power combination.
+Overall therefore, the range of magnification available with this Watson ranges from about 60x with the lowest power lens combination, up to around 1,250x with the highest power combination and with the benefit of very good illumination and an immersion technique when using the Zeiss J objective.

-The fully mechanical stage is an original Watson design in brass with twin thumb-wheel adjusters on the right hand side of the stage that have just the right feel and give excellent x/y sample movement.
-It’s fitted with brass specimen clips for holding slides steady during inclined viewing and when the axes are being moved around.
+The fully mechanical stage is an original Watson design in brass with twin thumb-wheel adjusters on the right hand side of the stage that have just the right positive feel and give excellent x/y sample movement.
+It’s fitted with specimen clips that are fine for holding slides steady during inclined viewing and when the axes are being moved around.
 The freely running x/y controls also offering fine control of specimen positioning, which is a real advantage for higher magnification work.
-There’s a slider mechanism with clips for holding slides steady which works well.
-This can be locked in place via a thumb-screw mechanism and there’s also a useful slide-ejection feature – by twisting a thumb-screw on the left hand side of the slider you can help eject the slide for removal/swapping over.
-There’s also vernier scales for both axes.

-Turning to the sub-stage, we have a top-mount Watson Abbe-type condenser in a brass ring-carrier with centering controls comprising brass thumb-screws, which sits in a height adjustable rack and pinion mount with single-sided brass thumb-wheel to adjust the height along with a swing-out feature allowing easy swapping or maintenance of the condenser hardware.
+Turning to the sub-stage, we have a top-mount Watson Abbe-type condenser in a ring-carrier with centering controls comprising twin brass thumb-screws, which sits in a height adjustable rack and pinion mount with single-sided brass thumb-wheel to adjust the height along with a swing-out feature allowing easy swapping or maintenance of the condenser hardware.
 I’ve shown the swing-out feature in the listing photos.
 The condenser assembly also has a working iris to control lighting levels and there’s a 35mm swing-out carrier fitted for adding coloured, opaque of dark-field filters.
-Lighting is via a plano-concave mirror on a height and swing-adjustable brass support arm with slider and gimbal giving good adjustability, with period silvering that’s in good condition with some foxing to both sides.
+Lighting is via a plano-concave mirror on a height and swing-adjustable brass support arm with slider and gimbal, with period silvering that’s in very good condition to both sides with just a slight amount of age-related foxing to the margins.

-The instrument’s controls and friction surfaces have been very lightly lubricated and operate smoothly with a nice feel and there’s very little in the way of age-related signs of wear to all moving parts such as coarse focus, fine-focus, eyepiece draw-tube, mechanical stage, condenser rack and plano-concave mirror.
-This instrument presents very well with lovely gleaming brass-work showing a few signs of tarnishing and spotting here and there, with just a bit of verdigris on one of the coarse focus thumb-wheels.
-This indicates to me that the instrument has obviously been very well looked after throughout its life and it’s in excellent shape for an instrument that’s about 113 years old.
-This example is essentially a very nice collectible Watson Edinburgh Stand-H model in the right condition for a collector or connoisseur and it’ll make a great usable and display item and is offered at an attractive price point for an antique Edinburgh-H model of this age in this condition.
+The instrument’s controls and friction surfaces have been very lightly lubricated with non-hardening grease and operate smoothly with a nice feel and there’s very little in the way of age-related signs of wear to any of the moving parts.
+This instrument presents exceptionally well with lovely gleaming brass-work showing remarkably few signs of tarnishing and spotting for its age and has obviously been incredibly well looked after throughout its life.
+Overall, it’s in excellent shape for an instrument that’s over 110 years old.
+This example is essentially a just about perfect collectible antique Watson Edinburgh Stand-H model in the right condition for a collector or connoisseur and it’ll make a great usable and display item that’s offered at an attractive price point for an Edinburgh-H model of this age in such fine condition.
 It also presents really well while being used as a desk-top instrument and will also display rather nicely in a library of home office setting.

 Owing to the weight and delicacy of this antique Edinburgh-H microscope and its case, it will be partially dismantled, very well wrapped for shipping and dispatched by insured courier upon receipt of cleared funds.